aws-samples/aws-ibm-mq-adapter/README.md

 * Where can I find an example `cdk.json` for Amazon MQ configuration?

 You can find the full examples to enable all Amazon SQS, SNS and MQ under `cdk.json.full`.

+* Where can I find `Apache Camel`'s routes?

+Camel routes are configured in `app/src/main/resources/camel-context.xml` file.

 ## Security